rubenacevedo3/beginner_tutorials/README.md

 ## Overview

-This Week 10 Hw is on learning and implementing ROS Services, Logging and Launch files using the talker and listener nodes we created the previous week.
+This Week 11 Hw is on learning and implementing ROS TF, unit testing, and bag files using the talker and listener nodes we created a couple weeks ago.

 ## License